Back to lessons

 The multiplier effect

 The size of the multiplier depends on how much of each round of income is spent locally versus saved or spent on imports.
-Spending at locally owned businesses typically has a higher multiplier than spending at national chains — more of the money stays in the local economy through local employee wages, local supplier relationships, and local owner spending.
+Spending at locally owned businesses typically has a higher multiplier than spending at national chains, more of the money stays in the local economy through local wages, local supplier relationships, and local owner spending.

 Consumer confidence as an economic indicator

-The Consumer Confidence Index (CCI) and University of Michigan Consumer Sentiment Index measure how optimistic households feel about their economic situation.
-These indexes are closely watched leading indicators because consumer attitudes about future income and job security directly predict future spending.
+The Consumer Confidence Index (CCI) measures how optimistic households feel about their economic situation.
+This index is a leading indicator, consumer attitudes about future income and job security directly predict future spending.
 When confidence is high, consumers spend; when it's low, they save and delay purchases.
 This self-fulfilling quality makes consumer psychology a genuine economic force.

 Ethical and Local Consumer Choices

 Consumer choices carry values beyond pure utility.
-Buying locally-owned businesses keeps more dollars circulating in the community.
+Buying from locally-owned businesses keeps more dollars circulating in the community.
 Choosing products from companies with strong environmental and labor practices influences which business models attract capital.
-Boycotts and buying campaigns have historically shifted corporate behavior on labor rights, environmental standards, and other issues.
+Boycotts and buying campaigns have historically shifted corporate behavior on labor rights and environmental standards.
 While individual choices are small, collective consumer behavior is a powerful force that companies monitor closely.

 Overconsumption and its consequences

 Consumer culture encourages maximizing consumption as an economic virtue.
-But individual overconsumption — spending beyond genuine need, financed by debt — creates personal financial stress that eventually reduces aggregate demand as debt service crowds out other spending.
-The 2008 financial crisis demonstrated how consumer debt amplifies economic cycles: rising debt fuels growth until debt service overwhelms income, then deleveraging produces sharp economic contraction.
+But individual overconsumption, spending beyond genuine need, financed by debt, creates personal financial stress that eventually reduces aggregate demand as debt service crowds out other spending.
+The 2008 financial crisis demonstrated how consumer debt amplifies economic cycles: rising debt fuels growth until debt service overwhelms income, then deleveraging produces sharp contraction.

 Real-world example

-Raleigh's downtown restaurant recovery after the pandemic illustrates the multiplier effect in action.
-When the city's creative economy workers returned to downtown offices and began eating out again, restaurant revenue recovered.
+Raleigh's downtown restaurant recovery after the pandemic illustrates the multiplier effect.
+When the city's workers returned and began eating out again, restaurant revenue recovered.
 Servers and cooks increased their own spending.
-Local food suppliers — farms, distributors, specialty producers — saw sales rise.
+Local food suppliers, farms, distributors, specialty producers, saw sales rise.
 Commercial real estate occupancy improved.
 One ripple of restored consumer confidence spread through dozens of interconnected businesses.
 A community's economic health is literally the sum of individual spending decisions.

 Approximately what percentage of US GDP is driven by consumer spending?